go-dotnet/documentation/README.md

 4. **Support for Non-Go Languages**: The primary focus is the Go ecosystem.
 We won’t be diverting resources to provide bridges for other languages.

 5. **Competing with .NET**: While the project draws inspiration from .NET, it's not aiming to compete with it head-to-head but rather to bring some of its best features and practices to the Go community.

+## Contributing

+We warmly welcome contributors!
+Whether you're fixing bugs, implementing features, or improving documentation, your efforts and expertise are appreciated.
+Please read our [CONTRIBUTING.md](LINK_TO_CONTRIBUTING_GUIDE) for guidelines on how to contribute.

+## Community

+Join our [Discord](LINK_TO_DISCORD)/[Slack](LINK_TO_SLACK) community to discuss features, seek help, or collaborate with fellow developers!

+## License

+This project is licensed under the [MIT License](LICENSE).